mercanil/weather-app/README.md

 Weather service is an open source platform that enable api for receives weather data from various sensors

 ## Usage

-Please make sure you have docker installed in your environment to run this application with given samples
+Please make sure you have docker and maven installed in your environment to run this application with given samples

-* Run `mvn install` to generate jar file.
-* Run `make up` to start the application.
+* Just run `make up` to start the application.
 * Connect to the API using Postman on port 80.

 ## API Endpoints